Representations of \'etale groupoids on $L^p$-spaces: Introduction

-In this paper, we show how an important chapter in the theory of C*-algebras admits a natural generalization to algebras of operators on $L^{p}$-spaces, perfectly mirroring the Hilbert space case.
-We prove that the correspondences described in the paragraph above directly generalize when one replaces representations on Hilbert spaces with representations on $ L^{p} $-spaces for some Hölder exponent $p$ in $(1,\infty )$.
+In this paper, we show how an important chapter in the theory of C*-algebras admits a natural generalization to algebras of operators on $L^{p}$-spaces.
+We prove that the correspondences described in the paragraph above generalize when one replaces representations on Hilbert spaces with representations on $L^{p}$-spaces for some Hölder exponent $p$ in $(1,\infty )$.
 For $p=2$, one recovers Renault's and Exel's results.
 Interestingly, the proofs for $p=2$ and $p\neq 2$ differ drastically.
-The methods when $p\neq 2$ are based on the characterization of invertible isometries of $L^{p}$-spaces stated by Banach in \cite{banach_theorie_1993}.
-(The first available proof is due to Lamperti \cite{lamperti_isometries_1958}, hence the name Banach-Lamperti theorem.)
+The methods when $p\neq 2$ are based on the characterization of invertible isometries of $L^{p}$-spaces proved by Banach in \cite[Section 5]{banach_theorie_1993}.
+The result was later generalized by Lamperti to not necessarily surjective isometries between $L^{p}$-spaces \cite{lamperti_isometries_1958}, hence the name Banach-Lamperti theorem.

-Following \cite {pisier_completely_1990,merdy_factorization_1996,daws_p-operator_2010} we say that a representation of a matricially normed algebra $A$ on $ L^{p}(\lambda )$ is $p$-\emph{completely contractive }if all its amplifications are contractive when the algebra of $n\times n$ matrices of bounded linear operators on $L^{p}(\lambda )$ is identified with the algebra of bounded linear operators on $\lambda \times c_{n}$.
+Following \cite {pisier_completely_1990,merdy_factorization_1996,daws_p-operator_2010} we say that a representation of a matricially normed algebra $A$ on $ L^{p}(\lambda )$ is $p$-\emph{completely contractive }if all its amplifications are contractive when the algebra of $n\times n$ matrices of bounded linear operators on $L^{p}(\lambda )$ is identified with the algebra of bounded linear operators on $L^{p}(\lambda \times c_{n})$.
 (Here and in the following, $c_{n}$ denotes the counting measure on $n$ points.)
 If $G$ is an étale groupoid, then the identification between $M_{n}(C_{c}(G))$ and $ C_{c}(G_{n})$ for a suitable amplification $G_{n}$ of $G$ defines matricial norms on the algebra $C_{c}(G)$.
 As a corollary of our analysis a contractive representation of $C_{c}(G)$ on an $L^{p}$-space is automatically $p$-completely contractive.

 In the case of Hilbert space representations, the universal object associated to $C_{c}(G) $ is the groupoid C*-algebra $C^{\ast }(G) $, as defined in \cite[Chapter 3]{paterson_groupoids_1999}.
 One can also define a reduced version $C_{\mathrm{red}}^{\ast }(G) $ (see \cite[pages 108-109] {paterson_groupoids_1999}), that only considers representations of $C_{c}(G) $ that are induced---in the sense of Rieffel \cite[Appendix D] {paterson_groupoids_1999}---from a Borel probability measure on the space of objects of $G$.
 Amenability of the groupoid $G$ implies that the canonical surjection from $C^{\ast }(G) $ to $C_{\mathrm{red}}^{\ast }(G) $ is an isomorphism.
 In the case when $G$ is a countable discrete group, these objects are the usual full and reduced group C*-algebras.